 With Be Kind Rewind, Gondry has eccentrically devoted an entire film to the fannish hobby of ‘sweding’ (which if it is not an actual word should be).
 What Gondry calls ‘sweding’ is the art of making fannish copies, spin-offs or parodies of one’s favourite films.
 Fans having been making their own amateur versions of or adventures in the same universe as Star Trek and Star Wars for a number of years – indeed, one would hazard a guess and say that fairly much any film or series that has a fanbase has been subject to some kind of amateur filmmaking.
 In recent years, these have taken off in a huge way thanks to the popularity of YouTube and online networks.
 The most popular of these was Raiders of the Lost Ark: The Adaptation (1989), the making of which has apparently been optioned as a film in its own right.
 Although, unlike the Sigourney Weaver character here, most of the copyright holders have treated these unlicensed borrowings of their creations with more liberal regard.

-Next up for Michel Gondry was the disastrous big-screen adaptation of the masked superhero The Green Hornet (2011) and the charmingly surrealistic romantic whimsy Mood Indigo (2013).
+Next up for Michel Gondry was the Interior Design segment of the anthology Tokyo!
+(2008); the disastrous big-screen adaptation of the masked superhero The Green Hornet (2011) and the charmingly surrealistic romantic whimsy Mood Indigo (2013).
 He returned to low-tech home inventions in the non-genre Microbe and Gasoline (2015).

 Sweded trailer with Michel Gondry playing all of the roles here:-